zonemaster/zonemaster/docs/specifications/Methods.md

 ### Method 5 : Obtain the IP address records from the child zone

 1. Send an A query to all name servers obtained in "Method 3"
-2. Record the list of IPv4 addreses in the answer section
+2. Record the list of unique IPv4 addreses in the answer section
 3. Send an AAAA query to all name servers obtained in "Method 3"
-4. Record the list of IPv6 addresses in the answer section
+4. Record the list of unique IPv6 addresses in the answer section

 ### Method 6 : Obtain the SOA record from the child zone